Novels and NovellasLinks and learning materials about English-language novels and novellas

 Fitzgerald, F. Scott

 I enjoy discussing The Great Gatsby because of how effectively it works on two levels, as both an entertaining story and a rich and carefully crafted work of literature.
+It also contains keen psychological insights and cogent diagnoses of the problems at the root of American society.

 Le Guin, Ursula K.

 Le Guin was a versatile and prolific writer and a remarkable human being, and I’ve read A Wizard of Earthsea more times than I can remember.
 It mixes magic and dragons with horror and philosophy and is stylistically unique among fantasy novels.
+The Tombs of Atuan, the sequel to Wizard and the second book in what eventually became a six-book series, is told from a very different point of view and presents an interesting contrast to its predecessor.